salehnhd/cv-job-finder/README.md

-# CV Job Finder (AI Agent–based)
+# CV Job Finder

-A lightweight Python tool that uses **LLM-based AI agents** to analyze a CV, search real job postings, and rank jobs by relevance.
+A lightweight Python tool that uses a **large language model (LLM)** to analyze a CV, search real job postings, and rank jobs by relevance.

-The agents reason over your CV and job descriptions using **prompt-based analysis (RAG-style, without vector databases)**.
+The tool combines LLM-based reasoning with web search and basic scraping to compare a candidate profile with job descriptions.

 ---

 ## What It Does

 - Reads a CV (`.docx`) locally
-- AI agent extracts skills, domains, and seniority
+- Extracts skills, domains, and seniority using an LLM
-- AI agent generates job search queries
+- Generates job search queries
 - Finds real job postings via Google (Serper API)
-- Scrapes job descriptions
+- Scrapes job descriptions from the web
-- AI agent evaluates job–CV fit with reasoning and gaps
+- Evaluates job–CV fit with scores, reasoning, and gaps
 - Outputs ranked job matches

 ---

-## AI Architecture (Simplified)
+## How It Works

+The workflow is organized into three logical steps:

-- **CV Analyst Agent** – builds a structured profile from the CV
+- **CV Analysis** – builds a structured profile from the CV
-- **Search Planner Agent** – designs job search queries
+- **Search Planning** – creates job search queries from the profile
-- **Fit Evaluator Agent** – scores relevance and highlights gaps
+- **Job Evaluation** – scores each job against the profile

-Agents are implemented as **plain Python functions calling an LLM**
-(no CrewAI framework, no vector database).
+Each step is implemented as a Python function calling the same LLM model with a different prompt.

+---

+## Techniques Used

+- Prompt-based structured extraction (JSON outputs)
+- Web search via Serper API
+- HTML scraping with BeautifulSoup
+- Deterministic Python orchestration

 ---

 ## Requirements

 - Python **3.12**
 - OpenAI API key
 - Serper API key

 ---